jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmactions.md

 Option | Description
 -------|------------
 New | Create a new rule.
-This opens the Alarm Action Dialog.
+This opens the [Alarm Action dialog][enterprise_cfgmonitor_alarmaction].
 Modify | Modify the selected rule.
 Click on the rule to select it.
-This opens the rule in the Alarm Action Dialog.
+This opens the rule in the [Alarm Action dialog][enterprise_cfgmonitor_alarmaction].
 Delete | Delete the selected rule.
 Move Down / Move Up | Rules are executed in the order they are listed in the Alarm Action Editor.
 Move rules up and down to re-organize them.
-For examples see Example Alarm Action Rules.
+For examples see [Example Alarm Action Rules][enterprise_cfgmonitor_alarmaction_example].

 ## Federate Spotlight Diagnostic Servers